 4. Boutique Chic ...

 Discover one of Amsterdam's most stylish design hotels in the tranquil Jordaan district.

 The gorgeous Canal House Hotel is set across three 17th-century merchant's houses on the picturesque canals of central Amsterdam.
 Evoking the light and dark palette of traditional Dutch paintings, the hotel’s 23 guest rooms blend a contemporary colour scheme of purple, black and white with silk wallpapers and velvet draperies.
 Original fireplaces and beams, gleaming hardwood floors, and black or copper mosaic tiles complete the glamorous look.
 Most of the high-windowed rooms offer views of the hotel’s private garden (one of the largest in Amsterdam) or the picturesque Keizersgracht canal.
-The Garden restaurant offers one of the city’s prettiest al fresco dining and drinking spots during the warmer months.
-With a peaceful location in Jordaan, you’ll be only a short walk from the trendy Nine Streets shopping district, the iconic Flower Market, and Amsterdam’s city centre. €€€
+You’ll be only short walking distance from the trendy Nine Streets shopping district, the iconic Flower Market and Amsterdam’s city centre. €€€

 Keizersgracht 148 1015, Amsterdam, The Netherlands